-Occupational Health and Safety Data (Non-Consolidated Employees1)
+Occupational Health and Safety Data (Non-Consolidated Employees\1)

-FYE 2021 FYE 2022 FYE 2023★ Full-time Part-time Full-time Part-time Full-time Part-time Number who Suffered from Occupational Accidents (Number which Occurred During Commute)2 4 (3) 1 (1) 5 (4) 0 (0) 3 (0) 0 (0) Number of Fatalities 0 0 0 0 0 0 OIFR (Occupational Illness Frequency Rate)3 0.00 0.00 0.00 0.00 0.00 0.00 Number who Suffered Lost Time Incidents (LTI)4 1 0 0 0 0 0 LTIFR (Lost Time Injury Frequency Rate)5 0.21 0.00 0.00 0.00 0.00 0.00
+FYE 2022 FYE 2023 FYE 2024 Full-time Part-time Full-time Part-time Full-time Part-time Number who Suffered from Occupational Accidents (Number which Occurred During Commute) 5 (4) 0 (0) 3 (0) 0 (0) ★5 (3) ★3 (1) Number of Fatalities 0 0 0 0 ★0 ★0 OIFR (Occupational Illness Frequency Rate)3 0 0 0 0 ★0 ★0 Number who Suffered Lost Time Incidents (LTI)4 0 0 0 0 ★0 ★1 LTIFR (Lost Time Injury Frequency Rate)5 0 0 0 0 ★0 ★4.91

-- 1 Employees targeted: Full-time employees career-track employees, clerical employees, those in special positions and employees temporarily assigned to us Part-time employee contract employees - 2 Number who suffered from occupational accidents: The total number of those who suffered from of occupational accidents or non-LTI due to their work and those injured during their commute. - 3 OIFR: The rate of incidence of lost-time accidents corresponding to disease per million hours (calculated as the number of people suffering from LTI due to illness divided by the total number of working hours times 1 million) - 4 Lost time incidents (LTI) are situations in which a work-related injury or illness causes the victim to be absent from work on the following day. (occupational - 5 LTIFR: The rate of occurrence of incidents that caused employees to miss work per million working hours (calculated as the number of sufferers of LTI divided by the total number of working hours times 1 million)
+\1 Employees targeted: Full-time employees - career-track employees, clerical employees, those in special positions and employees temporarily assigned to us Part-time employee - contract employees \2 Number who suffered from of occupational accidents: The total number of those who suffered from of occupational accidents or non-LTI due to their work and

+2 Number wire during their commute. \3 OIFR: The rate of incidence of lost-time accidents, corresponding to disease per million hours (calculated as the number of people suffering from LTI due to illness divided by the total number of working hours times 1 million)

+4 We define Lost time injuries (LTI) as incidents where a work-related injury or illness causes the victim to be absent from work on the next working day.
+If the employee took a leave of absence after the next working day, it is not included in the aggregation. \5 LTIFR: The rate of occurrence of incidents that caused employees to miss work per million working hours (calculated as the number of sufferers of LTI divided by the total number of working hours times 1 million)

-■ Performance Benchmarking Against Industry Average (Wholesalers and Retailers with Over 100 Employees)
+Performance Benchmarking Against Industry Average (Wholesalers and Retailers with Over 100 Employees)

-2019 2020 2021 Lost-time Incident Rate 2.09 2.27 2.31
+FYE 2021 FYE 2022 FYE 2023 Lost-time Incident Rate 2.27 2.31 1.98

-^{} The data above references the Ministry of Health, Labor and Welfare's 2020 Research on Work-related Accident Trends
+\ The data above references the Ministry of Health, Labor and Welfare's FYE 2023 Research on Work-related Accident Trends